Who I am (and why you should care)

 Unfortunately, the picture to the left wasn’t even me at my heaviest.
 Not surprisingly, I avoided shirtless pictures during this period of my life (which explains my savage tan) and thankfully very few of them exist.

-Not that you would know by looking at this picture, but I was still working out and deadlifting over 480lbs, which sounds far more impressive than it is because it was actually less than 2x my bodyweight at the time.
+Not that you would know by looking at this picture, but I was still working out and deadlifting over 400lbs, which sounds more impressive than it is because it was much less than 2x my bodyweight at the time.

 Finally, this is today.
 Far from perfect, but much happier and healthier than I was in the picture above.